-In the United States, there are 2 household species of cockroaches that are usually considered to be the most common: the American cockroach and the German cockroach.
+In the United States, there are 2 household species of cockroaches that are generally considered to be the most common: the American cockroach and the German cockroach.

 In this article (and video), pest expert Kevin Carrillo from MMPC explains what attracts cockroaches in your home and how to stop them.